tsz1412/FormsProject/README.md

 4. Install PHP composer globally to be able edit PHP dependencies
 5. Install latest stable version of Node to be able recompile JS files
 ## Instructions
-1. Place Shared Folder in the root of the project folder
+1. Place SSL keys provided in the email inside an SSL folder in the root folder of the project.
 2. Run `docker-compose up -d` from the root folder of the project
 3. Inside the local hosts file in your machine add the following record at the bottom of the file:
    `jfrog-dev.tszsol.com 127.0.0.1`